MarijnvanHouwelingen/Process_Mining/README.md

 # Conformance Checking | Process Mining | Group 7
 This is the repository for the Process mining group 7 for the subject Process Mining (JM0211-M-6).
 This project focusses on the reproducion of the 'Deviation analysis' step in the methodology of Dees et al. (2017).

+## Contributors
+The contributors of this project with the corresponding student numbers (Tilburg University):
+Marijn van Houwelingen | 2056332
+Kyra Jongman | 2109263
+Nufail Billar | 2114516
+Bonrná Djavdan | 2007904

 ## Motivation
 Conformance checking techniques compare a normative process with behaviors logged in an event log during the actual process execution.
 Such techniques try to pinpoint the discrepancies.
 Deviations from the normative process model can highlight a structural violation of possible measures or guards.
 For example in a loan application process, when the total family income is under €10000, then disapprove all loans above €50000.